satishjunghare/nodejs/notes-note/README.md

 ```
 npm install lodash --save
 ```
-"--save" into command will update your package.json file by adding package details into 'dependencies' section.
+"--save" into command will update your package. json file by adding package details into 'dependencies' section.
+So the next time if you want to install all package dependencies require for your application, you can run "npm install" which will install all dependencies mentioned into the package.json file.
 ```
 "dependencies": {
 	"lodash": "^4.17.4"